Black Folks Southern Turkey Recipe

 My signature recipe for Black folks Southern turkey will have your hungry bunch gobbling up this Southern specialty in no time!

-Warning: There will be no leftovers for the next meal!
+Warning: There will be no turkey leftovers for the next meal!

 My family loves my Southern turkey recipe because it’s so moist, juicy, and flavorful.
 It’s also simple for anyone to make – so don’t be afraid of cooking the turkey yourself this year!
 (I might make the dish, but my husband still does the carving!)

-I love to use Famous Dave’s Country Roast Chicken Seasoning and Weber’s Roasted Garlic & Herb Seasoning.
+Famous Dave’s Country Roast Chicken Seasoning and Weber’s Roasted Garlic & Herb Seasoning are two of my favorite seasonings that’ll make your life easier when making this recipe.
 These two seasonings are among the best to yield an authentic Southern soul food flavor boost.

 What always surprises me about this recipe is how it keeps getting better every time we eat it!